timothyhull/breadpool-self-eval/docs/index.md

 === "Introduction :material-cursor-default-click:"

-    I'm **Breadpool**(1), and after a year of specific and intense preparation for this moment, this is my application to serve as a member of an officiating crew at the 2024 WFTDA Global Championship Tournament.
+    I'm **Breadpool**(1), and this site is a living self-evaluation of my capacity to officiate roller derby.
     { .annotate }

     1.  !!! reference "Derby Name Meaning"